Ronald McDonald: Film

 Ronald McDonald appears for a few seconds in the 1988 film Mac and Me during a birthday scene set at a McDonald's.
 He is played by Squire Fridell, but is credited as "Ronald McDonald as himself".
 He won a Golden Raspberry Award for Worst New Star for his appearance in the film.
 The character also prominently appears in the theatrical trailer for the film.

 Subversion

 Ronald McDonald's prominence has made him a symbol for McDonald's as well as Corporate America, capitalism and globalization.
 His costume and iconography are often appropriated by protestors and artists wishing to subvert the icon and communicate an anti-corporate message.
 For example, in 2000, protestors in Hong Kong dressed as Ronald McDonald to protest the labor policies of McDonald's in China.

 In 2010, the Oscar-winning animated short Logorama prominently featured a depiction of Ronald McDonald as a criminal on the run from the police.

-"He's just fucking gone, dude," remarked Slipknot's Shawn Crahan, aka 'Clown'.
-"He's out there in his little yellow suit, with his fucked-up red hair, and he's got a hold on entire families.
-I like how that worked out for him."

 Criticism and 2016 appearances

 Critics claimed that a clown mascot targeting children for fast food is unethical.
-A group of 550 doctors and other health professionals took out newspaper ads in 2011, saying that Ronald McDonald should be retired.
+A group of 550 physicians and other health professionals took out newspaper ads in 2011, saying that Ronald McDonald should be retired.